ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ### Task 2: Anonymize SMPT

-In this Task the real sender and recipient of the e-mail communication with the SMPT protocol should be anonymized.
+In this task, the real sender and recipient of the e-mail communication with the SMPT protocol should be anonymized.
 The sender and recipient should be made anonymous as follows:

 * sender goes to: ```sender@myserver.com```
 * recipient goes to: ```recipient@remoteserver.com```